Henry Bourchier, 5th Earl of Bath: Succession

 On Lord Bath's death without children (decessit sine prole) the Earldom of Bath became extinct.
 His Irish estates passed to his widow, and from her to her nephew Sir Henry Fane, KB, (1650-1705/6), then to his son Charles, who, on the strength of this inheritance, was in 1718 created Viscount Fane and Baron Loughguyre, both in the Peerage of Ireland, thence by descent to about 1979.
 The lesser entailed English estate in Devon centred on Tawstock, passed elsewhere, to the Wrey family, descended from one of the three daughters of the 3rd Earl of Bath.

 Residences

 Henry lived from 1640 at Bath House, 53/54 Lincoln's Inn Fields, his London townhouse.
 His Devon seat was Tawstock Court, Tawstock, North Devon.
-Other seats of his were: Clare Castle, near Tandragee, co.
-Armagh; Bourchier Castle, Lough Gur, near Bruff, Limerick, a tower house originally built by the FitzGerald family, Earls of Desmond.
+Other seats of his were: Clare Castle, near Tandragee, County Armagh; Bourchier Castle, Lough Gur, near Bruff, Limerick, a tower house originally built by the FitzGerald family, Earls of Desmond.
 Bourchier Castle still stands, although Clare Castle, 'a stoney house or castle of lime', a 100 by 80 ft fortified house, is today a ruin.